Skip to content

 customTypeMap

 The customTypeMap property can be set if you want to specify what a given type should map to.
 It's a record of a postgres typename to a Typescript type.
-The key is qualified with schema name, so for instance if you want to map float8 to number (as opposed to the default string), you would set it like this:
+The key is qualified with schema name, which for built-in types means that they should be prefixed with pg_catalog.
+So for instance if you want to map float8 to number (as opposed to the default string), you would set it like this:

 typescript